apache/apisix/docs/en/latest/plugins/jwt-auth.md

 :::note

 The `jwt-auth` Plugin uses the HS256 algorithm by default.
-To use the RS256 algorithm, you can configure the public key and private key and specify the algorithm:
+To use the RS256 algorithm, you can configure the public key and specify the algorithm:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/consumers -H "X-API-KEY: $admin_key" -X PUT -d '